NotYourSyn/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    // The DOM is an object representation of every element on a HTML page and it allows us to manipulate and update by adding/removing/styling elements.

 2. What is an event?

+    // Anything the end user can do to interact w a webpage such as clicking on photos, scrolling, resizing windows etc.

 3. What is an event listener?

+    // It is a function that is triggered when an end user triggers an event.
+Event Listeners are attached to specific elements individually.

 4. Why would we convert a NodeList into an Array?

+    // We would convert to add more function and abilities to the Node-List, though Node-Lists are 'Array-Like" they still lack certain functions that arrays allow.

 5. What is a component?

+    // a reusable chunk of code that is independent, similiar to a JS function but works independently and returns HTML, there are two types of components, Class components and Function components.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.